Skip to content

 PrizePicks is not a sportsbook.
 There is no single-prop wager — you must build at least a 2-leg entry.
 The "vig" is the gap between the multiplier and the true odds, which is steeper than a single -110 sportsbook bet.
 The tradeoff is that PrizePicks is legal in many states where sportsbooks are not, and the interface is dramatically simpler.

-For DFS strategy that goes beyond props — full lineups, salaries, optimization — see our DFS lineup builder.
+For DFS strategy that goes beyond props — full lineups, salaries, optimization — see the /gridiron lineup tools, or compare daily edge picks against community sharps on /marketplace.

 Bottom line